cristibaluta/invoice-cmd/README.md

 This is the html template
 ![Screenshot](https://s13.postimg.org/ndmkhvfyf/Screen_Shot_2016_10_24_at_09_47_46.png)

-You run this command with the minum information
+You run this command with the minimum information
 ![Screenshot](https://s15.postimg.org/9sfcggejv/Screen_Shot_2016_10_29_at_21_15_08.png)

 And this is your invoice ready to print